youngsoul/sample-django4-docker-project-starter/Readme.md

 This repo assumes you have Docker installed and can issue docker and docker-compose commands from a terminal window.

-After cloning the repo, run the `init_project.sh` script.
-This will build the image, start the container and execute the `django-admin startproject`, in the running container.

 To add new Python dependencies, update the requirements.in file, and rebuild the image.

 ### pip-tools